A 75.0 g sample of dinitrogen monoxide (N2O) is confined in a 4.1... | Channels for Pearson+

 Multiple Choice

 A 75.0 g sample of dinitrogen monoxide (N2O) is confined in a 4.12 L vessel.
-What is the pressure (in atm) at 205°F, assuming ideal gas behavior?
+What is the pressure (in atm) at 205°F?
+Use the combined gas law equation to find the pressure.

 A